rtohid/phyfleaux/README.md

 ---
 **<span style="color:red">CAUTION</span>**

-this document may contain horrific mistakes and assumptions! please critic, your feedback is very much appreciated.
+this document may contain horrific mistakes and assumptions!
+Please critic, your feedback is very much appreciated.

 ---